 Because of their sensitive nature, family law matters have a tendency to be drawn out.
 Because of this, family law judges will often order temporary custody orders until a final ruling can be made.
 It is imperative that you follow these orders.
 Even if the mother is given custody and you are given visitation, it is in your and your children’s best interest that you follow the judge’s orders.
 Let your attorney work for you to get unfair rulings reconsidered.

 4) Being an Uncooperative Co-Parent

 After a breakup or during divorce it is HARD to play nice with your child’s other parent.
 Feelings of anger, sadness, and resentment are still fresh and wounds are still raw.
 But no matter how high your emotions are running it is important that you keep a level head about what custody arrangement is best for your children.
 If it all possible, try and come to an agreement with your former partner.
 Judges look better on couples who can set their own feelings aside and put those of the children ahead of everything.

-As with all legal matters, the best way to approach your custody case is with an experienced family law attorney by your side who focuses on the field.
+As with all legal matters, the best way to approach your child custody case is with an experienced family law attorney by your side who focuses on the field.
 We understand that any good parent wants to be an essential part of their children’s lives, and fathers are no exception.
-No matter what stage of your child custody case you are in, we can help.
-Fenchel Family Law has years of experience negotiating California family law cases and we are here to help you.
-Give us a call today at (415) 650-1112.
+Contact us today to get started.